prmadev/prma/content/posts/missing-rust-post.md

 +++

 There is a blog post missing in the Rust sphere:
-_How to not obssess over performance gain and improve changeability of Rust applications._
+_How to not obssess over performance gain and improve changeability of <span class="language">Rust</span> applications._

 In other words, imagin that you want move a function used in one file to another.
 How would you do that in under ten minutes?